On Representing Convex Quadratically Constrained Quadratic Programs via Graph Neural Networks: Theoretical Results

-\item \textbf{Message-Passing Layer}.
-Each message-passing layer consists of four sub-layers for updating the features of nodes with learnable functions $f^t_l,g^t_l$.
-Specifically, each sub-layer updates node features in one of $V_1, V_2, V_3$ by gathering information from certain neighboring nodes. \begin{itemize} \item \textbf{First sub-layer updating quadratic nodes} ($V_1 \rightarrow V_2$)
+\item \textbf{Message-Passing Layer.} Each message-passing layer employs four distinct sub-layers to update node features, using learnable functions \( f^t_l \) and \( g^t_l \).
+Each sub-layer updates the features of nodes in one set by aggregating messages from a specific subset of neighboring nodes, as detailed below.